godaddy/gasket/packages/gasket-plugin-intl/README.md

 the plugin assumes they will be static files committed to the app's under a `public/locales` directory.

 Another practice is to locale files under different npm modules.
-My enabling the `intl.modules` option in the `gasket.config.js`, when the app builds, the plugin looks for packages with a `locale` directory in the node modules.
-Each locale file is then copied to the `localesDir` to be served or distributed as a static file for your app.
-These will be placed under a `modules` directory, and the paths included in the locales manifest with content hashes.
+By enabling the `intl.modules` option in the `gasket.config.js`, when the app builds, the plugin looks for packages with a `locales` directory in the node modules.
+Each locale file is then copied to the `localesDir` under a `modules` directory, to be served or distributed as a static file.

-So, say for example, you have a shared package (`my-shared-pkg`) used across multiple apps with common locale files.
-If these exist in a `locales` directory at the root of the package (`my-shared-pkg/locales`) they can be copied to your static locales directory (`./public/locales/modules/my-shared-pkg/*.json`).
-You can then simply use this for a [locales path] with your loader (`/locales/modules/my-shared-pkg`).
+So, for example,say you have a shared package (`my-shared-pkg`) used across multiple apps.
+This packages has common locale JSON files under a `locales` directory at the root of the package (`my-shared-pkg/locales`).
+These will be copied to your static locales directory (`./public/locales/modules/my-shared-pkg/*.json`).
+You can then set the [locales path] with your loader (`/locales/modules/my-shared-pkg`).

 Because the `modules` directory is generated with each build, you may want to configure your SCM to ignore committing this file, such as with a `.gitignore`